 As though someone flipped a switch, a wave of restaurant closures swept the country and the globe following the outbreak of COVID-19.
 With doors closed and windows shuttered, businesses looked to innovation not through inspiration, but necessity.
-Off-premise service quickly emerged as a solution for restaurants.
+Off-premises service quickly emerged as a solution for restaurants.

-Off-premise service may sound simple at first.
+Off-premises service may sound simple at first.
 Especially for full-service establishments, without a dining room to worry about you’re no longer factoring in a host or hostess, wait staff, table bussers, or pressure to turn tables to maximize your profit potential.

 However, there is a new host of factors to consider in how you get your food to the kitchen, then to the customer.

 Even before the pandemic hit, restaurants were starting to embrace a transformation due to the growth of online ordering, which increased 23 percent annually from 2013 to 2018¹.

 Is your restaurant equipped with online ordering so customers can place orders digitally, directly updating your point of sale (POS) and kitchen?
 If you implement online ordering, will you choose an in-house solution, requiring more staff and logistical planning?
 Or will you integrate with a third-party service, which can help with a premium guest experience but will also take a percentage of your earnings on every order?

 "We are seeing many rush to update their POS systems to help process online orders,” says Chris Lybeer, CSO at Revel Systems.
 “Some are working with third-party delivery services.
 For our part, Revel is further developing our POS software with updates to help all restaurants with curbside and home delivery, and adding variations such as driver fleet management and contactless payments that, for many, weren’t previously part of the digital landscape.”